Jobs for May: Greenhouse, conservatory and houseplants

 Move conservatory plants, such as Cymbidium, Ficus and Citrus outdoors during warm days but bring back inside if cold nights are expected.

-Clean shiny-leaved plants (such as Anthurium, left) with a damp cloth and spiky plants with a soft brush.
+Clean shiny-leaved plants (such as Anthurium, pictured) with a damp cloth, and spiky plants with a soft brush.

-Pot up houseplants showing signs of being rootbound or top dress large containers with fresh compost.
+Pot up houseplants showing signs of being rootbound or top-dress large containers with fresh peat-free compost.

 Cool conditions and regular watering will help keep potted indoor azaleas looking good for longer.
-Remember to water azaleas with rainwater collected in a rain butt, not with tap water.
+Remember to water azaleas with rainwater collected in a water butt, not with tap water.

 In the greenhouse